 - Clean the moss off with a scraper

 Fairly simple, right?
 Now a disclaimer.
 We here at Roof Life DO NOT recommend anyone do this.
 It presents more problems than one might think.
 For one, by tackling your moss problem, you’re required to go on a roof riddled with moss, which is quite literally, nature’s sponge.
-Without the right equipment, there remains a high risk of you slipping while on the roof, 90% of falls happen to get on and off the roof.
-Losing your balance and seriously injuring yourself and your roof.
+Without the right equipment, there remains a high risk of you slipping while on the roof.
+Losing your balance leads to serious injury to yourself and your roof.
 If the price is the main driver of your initiative to eliminate roof moss, we have some other variables for you to consider.
 For instance, the equipment you’ll need to ensure your safety.

 - Ladder (at least 20 ft) – $150